limoka/CommonAPI/CommonAPI/Systems/KeyBindSystem/README.md

 - Can be easily addressed in code without using static variables

 ### Example usage
+Make sure to add `[CommonAPISubmoduleDependency(nameof(CustomKeyBindSystem))]` to your plugin attributes.
+This will load the submodule.

 First you need to define default key user has to press.
 This is done using CombineKey class:
 ```cs
 CombineKey key = new CombineKey(int _keyCode, byte _modifier, ECombineKeyAction _action, bool _noneKey)